What is an email marketing funnel and how do you build one? These email marketing tips will show you how to build an effective email marketing funnel.

 A triggered email funnel is the best way to reach out to your leads at the right time.
 Triggered emails require good email automation software in order to work properly.

-With the right email automation software, you can personalize these triggered email campaigns and send emails automatically to your leads whenever they trigger an action.
+With the right email marketing software, you can personalize these triggered email campaigns and send emails automatically to your leads whenever they trigger an action.

 A trigger is activated whenever a lead: